patkelly174/Planner-Project-CS2/README.md

 1. Move planner.jar to its own folder of any name and double click to start program.

 ### Features
-- To-Do List with the ability to add tasks with any date from present day on or no due date at all
+- To-Do List with the ability to add tasks with any date from present day on or no due date at all.
 - Seperate columns from imcomplete and complete tasks
 - Save file that will keep all tasks the user has added even after program closes.
--
+- Ability to mark tasks as completed or incomplete (if previously marked complete).
+- Calendar to use as a template to plan tasks that need to be completed.

 ### Demo Video
 https://youtu.be/ofcLhTn4Zfc